avechuch0/avechuch0/README.md

 That's lame...
 Just kidding 🤡

 Welcome to my GitHub profile!
-Feel honored to know you are reading me.
+Glad to know you are reading me.

 🛡️ I am a Security Researcher working on Incident Response, Digital Forensics, Threat Intelligence and Malware Analysis! <br />
 🧑‍🏫 Sometimes I share my knowledge on the education field as University teacher <br />